-On each of the other IP recorders (master, standby and slaves) enter this replay server's IP address including port number (e.g. myreplayserver: 8080) as the Replay Server(s) on the General Setup > Server page.
-This will override their default configuration (which is to use Master and Standby as Central Replay Servers).
+On each of the other IP recorders (Master, Standby and Slaves) enter this replay server's IP address as the Replay Server(s) on the General Setup > Server page.
+This will override their default configuration (which is to use Master and first Full Standby as Central Replay Servers).